 About The Coalition

 The Texas Science, Technology, Engineering and Mathematics (STEM) Coalition is a STEM Education focused 501c3 non-profit professional organization created to address the challenges of tomorrow’s technology-driven economy by researching, developing, and supporting best practices in STEM education for K-12 schools.
-The Texas STEM Coalition is comprised of T-STEM Centers and other members work to advance STEM in the K-12 sector.
-The coalition works with schools seeking T-STEM Designation or any school that wants to enhance STEM programming.
+The Texas STEM Coalition is comprised of T-STEM Centers and other members who work to advance STEM in the K-12 sector.
+The coalition works with schools seeking Texas College and Career Readiness School Model (CCRSM) designations and any school interested in ways to enhance STEM programming.

-The Texas STEM Coalition and its members work with STEM Academies as well as all Texas schools to transform teaching and learning methods, improve achievement in STEM education, and ensure all students are STEM college-ready, career-ready, and life-ready.
+The Texas STEM Coalition and its members work with STEM, ECHS, and P-TECH Academies as well as all Texas schools to transform teaching and learning methods, improve achievement in STEM education, and ensure all students are STEM college-ready, career-ready, and life-ready.

 The Texas STEM Coalition works directly with educators to prepare all Texas students to thrive in the 21st Century global economy by leveraging its extensive network of expertise, partnerships, resources and experiences.
 The Texas STEM Coalition goals include: